Alexandru Talex: World War II and democratic interlude

 During the UZP revamp in November 1944, Talex was officially included on a list of founding members, alongside figures such as Constantinescu, Graur, Ivașcu, Macovescu, Roll, Radu Boureanu, Scarlat Callimachi, N. D. Cocea, Eugen Jebeleanu, Ion Pas, Grigore Preoteasa, Cicerone Theodorescu, Șerban Voinea, and Ilie Zaharia.
 His first job after the coup was at Tudor Teodorescu-Braniște's daily, Jurnalul de Dimineață, where he worked continuously between 1944 and 1947.
 In May 1945, he joined Cocea, L. Vaisermann-Mireanu, and Paul Daniel in establishing the newspaper Industrie și Comerț, owning stock to the amount of 100,000 lei.
 The announcement, published in Monitorul Oficial, gave his address as Strada Fetițelor 4.
 By June, he had joined the Romanian Social Democratic Party (PSDR), participating on its Socialist Group for Art and Culture.
 Three months later, he represented the party in Băneasa, at a meeting of the communist-steered National Democratic Front, where he voiced its continued support for the Groza Cabinet.
-Alongside Ștefan Baciu and Ștefan Tita, he served on the PSDR press bureau during the national party conference of December.
+In November, he lectured at Gioconda Theater about the significance of the October Revolution.

+Alongside Ștefan Baciu and Ștefan Tita, Talex served on the PSDR press bureau during the national party conference of December 1945.
 Also in 1945, Talex translated Jean Jaurès' speech on "Art and Socialism".
 This was followed in 1946 by Dmitry Furmanov's romanticized biography of Vasily Chapayev, commissioned to him by Editura Cartea Rusă.
 In a contemporary review, Geo Dumitrescu found his rendition to be "thorough", but criticized his reliance on the Bucharest thieves' cant for rendering Russian colloquialisms.
 Talex's activity at Jurnalul saw him both championing left-wing causes and engaging in public disputes with the PCR.
 On October Revolution Day 1945, he gave a celebratory speech at Bucharest's Gioconda Theater.
 In March 1946, he signed up to a communist protest against Francoist Spain, demanding that it be isolated internationally after Cristino García's execution.
 A month later, communist Tudor Olaru hinted that Talex, noted as "that ex-ringleader of Cruciada Românismului", was friends with the PSDR's anti-communist leader, Constantin Titel Petrescu—and therefore hostile to the PCR as well.